 Here’s how I came to this bold conclusion.

 Not long ago, I arrived home from the day-job to find my pant’s pocket empty and my house keys dangling from a hook on the opposite side of a locked front door.
 I gazed blankly through a frosty window at the glistening keys, swore once, and retreated to the warmth of my just-parked car.
 My wife wouldn’t be home for a few hours, no spare key, and shattering a window was a bit too extreme.
 I had time to kill.
 Recalling that I needed a roll of Kodak Ektar and a couple of batteries, I fired up the ignition and made my way to the local camera shop.

-On arrival, I found the batteries and the Ektar, and was heading toward the checkout counter when a friendly worker said, “Hey James, we got a G2 in if you want to see it?”
-Ten minutes later I left the store with my battery, film, a Contax G2 with Zeiss Planar 45mm F/2 prime, and a Leica Minilux for good measure.
+I arrived at the shop, bought the batteries and the film, and was heading toward the door counter when a friendly worker from behind the checkout counter said, “Hey James, we got a G2 in if you want to see it?”

 Well, that escalated quickly.